 Choosing Stingray SG solution

 Yota de Nicaragua chose a traffic management service provider without a tender.
-The decision to implement SSG platform was made after practical testing, which showed a positive result.
+The decision to implement the SSG platform was made after practical testing, which showed a positive result.

-You can learn more about the advantages of Stingray SG, its effective use on the networks and changing equipment, from specialists at VAS Experts, a developer and supplier of Stingray traffic analysis system.
+You can learn more about the advantages of Stingray SG, its effective use on the networks and changing equipment, from specialists at VAS Experts, a developer, and supplier of Stingray traffic analysis system.